-The idea is a lot like the name would suggest, and involves you holding a cable above your shoulder, and swinging downwards and sideways as if you would be swinging an axe.
-This means that you’re going from the top through to the bottom and getting the best results you can do on each side.
-Variation is everything after all.
+The idea is a lot like the name would suggest and involves you holding a cable above your shoulder and swinging downwards and sideways as if you were swinging an axe.
+But, of course, this means that you’re going from the top through to the bottom and getting the best results you can do on each side.
+Variation is everything, after all.

 Decline Oblique Crunches

-Lying on a decline bench and in a safe position to carry on, you need to crunch and twist your torso from side to side.
-Although this will hit your who ab group, it targets the obliques in the last angle they need to be hit and will really put you to the test.
+Lying on a decline bench and in a safe position to carry on, you must crunch and twist your torso from side to side.
+Although this will hit your who ab group, it targets the obliques in the last angle, they need to be hit and will put you to the test.

 Putting these moves together in your ab workout is not a bad idea, but make sure that you don’t overdo it and that you can perform all of the other exercises safely too.